 GCC Enters Into a Settlement Agreement With Compañía de Inversiones Mercantiles (CIMSA)

-CHIHUAHUA, Mexico, March 10, 2023 (GLOBE NEWSWIRE) -- GCC, S.A.B. de C.V.
-GCC, a leading producer of cement and concrete in the United States and Mexico, announced today that it has entered into a settlement agreement (the "Agreement") reaching a mutual release with Compañía de Inversiones Mercantiles, S.A. ("CIMSA").
+/EIN News/ -- CHIHUAHUA, Mexico, March 10, 2023 (GLOBE NEWSWIRE) -- GCC, S.A.B. de C.V.
+(BMV: GCC* or “the Company”), a leading producer of cement and concrete in the United States and Mexico, announced today that it has entered into a settlement agreement (the "Agreement") reaching a mutual release with Compañía de Inversiones Mercantiles, S.A. (“CIMSA”).

 Pursuant to the Agreement, GCC and CIMSA negotiated an amount that satisfied both parties, concluding all disputes between them.
 This Agreement does not preclude GCC´s option to recover the settlement amount from other third parties as the case may be.